mwells98/CRUD_student_db/README.md

 # CRUD_student_db

 A Python CLI application to manage student records with validation and SQLite database.
-This project demonstrates CRUD (Create, Read, Update, Delete) operations, data validation using regex, and persistent data storage—skills that are foundational for data analytics.
+This project demonstrates CRUD (Create, Read, Update, Delete) operations, data validation using regex, and persistent data storage skills that are foundational for data analytics.

 ---